agro23/SnappySnips/README.md

 * Copy Hair Salon Test database (called andy_grossberg for project) with MyPHPAdmin

 * Test connection  to database
   EXPECTED INPUT: None.
   EXPECTED OUTPUT: Test should pass, index.cshtml template should show.

 * Test equals override in Stylist model by creating two Stylist objects and comparing them.
   EXPECTED INPUT (From StylistTests.cs): "Jabba the Hutt", "Jabba the Hutt".
   EXPECTED OUTPUT: None.
   - Test should pass

 * Add GetAll() to Stylist
 - Test for nothing in db
   EXPECTED INPUT (From StylistTests.cs): GetAll().Count at 0
   EXPECTED OUTPUT: None.
 But test should pass if the db is empty.

 * Add Save() to Stylist
   EXPECTED INPUT (From StylistTests.cs): "Kermit the Frog".
   - Data is written to the db and to a list and they are compared.
   EXPECTED OUTPUT: None.
   - Test should pass

 * Create View to see stylists

-* Add DeleteAll for stylists
+* Add DeleteAll() for stylists <-----

-* Add Edit function
+* Add Edit function <-----
   - Test
-* Add Delete for individual stylists
+* Add Delete for individual stylists <-----
   - Test

-  * Add Details View for stylists <--------------------------------------------------------------
+* Add Details View for stylists <-----
 - At the moment it should show NO details since there are no clients!
+  - Test by HomeController calling it with and without data.

 * Create Client object and test GetName()
   EXPECTED TEST INPUT: "Han Solo, 1"
   EXPECTED OUTPUT: (to ClientTests) "Han Solo"
   - Test should pass

 * Add GetAll() to Client
   - Test for nothing in db
   EXPECTED INPUT (From ClientTests.cs): GetAll().Count at 0
   EXPECTED OUTPUT: None.
 But test should pass if the db is empty.

 * Test equals override in Client model by creating two Client objects and comparing them.
   EXPECTED INPUT (From ClientTests.cs): "Han Solo, 1", "Han Solo, 1".
   EXPECTED OUTPUT: None.
   - Test should pass

+* Add Save() to clients, test by creating Client and saving to the db, and to a list, then GetAll() and compare them.
+  EXPECTED INPUT (From ClientTests.cs): "Chewbacca, 1".
+  EXPECTED OUTPUT: None.
+  - Test should pass

+* Add DeleteAll() for clients <----
+  - Test by filling the database with some clients, and list with some clients, then run DeleteAll().
+If Client.GetAll() and list are NOT equal it works.

   * Add GetClients() to Stylist <---------------------------------------------------------------------
   EXPECTED INPUT (From StylistTests.cs):
     - two different clients added to a list and the clients db, then retrieved and compared.
   EXPECTED OUTPUT: None.
 But test should pass if the list matches the output list from the Stylist.GetClients() method.

-* Add Save() to clients
-  - Test
-* Add GetAll() to clients
-  - Test
-* Add DeleteAll for clients
-  - Test
 * Add Edit function
   - Test

 * Add Delete for individual clients
   - Test

 * Add Details View for clients

 * Style Views with better HTML and CSS